ritsec/cluster-duck/hosts/mgmt01.md

 ## Host Messages

+### 21 October 2019 @ 20:28 EST - Sean Newman

+Bootstrapping for OpenStack-Ansible has been completed.

 ### 16 October 2019 @ 00:47 EST - Sean Newman

 Ceph has been sucessfully redeployed.
 Also, the folder used by ceph-deploy,